-A major reason people don’t want to get rid of unused things is because they paid for them and need to receive some sort of value in return before letting them go.
+A major reason people don’t want to get rid of unused things is that they paid for them and need to receive some sort of value in return before letting them go.
 Can you relate to that?
-You don’t want to feel like you wasted hard-earned dollars on something you didn't use!
+You don’t want to feel like you wasted hard-earned dollars on something you didn’t use!
 On the other hand, the money is spent.
 Assuming you can’t return it, there’s no getting the funds back.

 Challenge yourself to get real.
 It may have been an impulse purchase or an item you thought about diligently and really believed you would use.
 At this point, it’s OK to admit to yourself that the plan failed.
 You didn’t need it or couldn’t make use of it the way you envisioned.

 To determine if an item is worth keeping, ask yourself:

 - Will I really use this item?
 When?
 How?

 - Do I still like it?